gsilvers/me/content/about.md

 Other than that though I'm still a social butterfly, if you talk I'll listen and chat back doesn't matter what you're going on about.
 I'm really not active on much social media, I have been trying as of late [mastodon](https://hachyderm.io/@pokeypoke).

+If you think something here was helpful and want to throw some cash my way [pay up](https://ko-fi.com/gregsilverstein)

 See you around.